So you’ve decided it’s time to get serious about your music and invest in a home recording studio.

 The best part?
 There are a lot of free options available.
 You can find our list of the best free plugin software here.

 There are several types of microphones available.
 Each is best suited for a different recording style and environment.
 Before you buy, make sure you know which one is right for you.
+If you’re looking to record yourself singing, take a look at our roundup of the best microphones for vocals here.

 Dynamic microphones, also known as moving-coil microphones, are one option.
 They’re cheap and versatile, but they’re not sensitive to high frequencies, so they don’t pick up a lot of background noise.
 The sturdiness of dynamic mics makes them well suited for the stage.